A road trip in Arizona is the perfect way to explore this unique and diverse southwestern desert state.

 Above all else, please drive safe and have fun exploring this beautiful place on your ultimate road trip in Arizona.

 Phoenix is the capital city of Arizona and home to plenty of things to do for first time visitors.
 As a rather artsy state, Phoenix is also home to many great museums.

-I recommend visiting the Phoenix Art Museum, the Heard Museum, Wrigley Mansion and Taliesen West if you’re into art and architecture.
+My favorite things to do in Phoenix include visiting the Phoenix Art Museum, the Heard Museum, Wrigley Mansion and Taliesen West.

 Those looking to spend time outdoors can enjoy a local hike in the nearby mountains, visit Dobbins Lookout or Tres Rio Wetlands.

 The city is also home to many excellent restaurants and bars to check out in the evening.

 If you’re feeling adventurous, you can also try a hot air balloon ride over the city.

 Drive Time: 2 hours 15 minutes

 Stop 2.
 Saguaro National Park